marrink-lab/vermouth-martinize/doc/source/file_formats.rst

       structural properties of protein backbone in the Martini force field.
-    - An example of this feature is is shown below, where the link only applies to residues with the resname ALA and the secondary structure assignment coil.
+    - An example of this feature is is shown below, where the link only applies to atoms with the resname ALA and the secondary structure assignment coil.
       .. code-block::